 Approach 2: Pasting data

-Selecting Home > Data > Enter Data Displayr, and then clicking Add data, will allow you to paste in data.
+Selecting Home > Data > Paste Table, and then clicking Paste or type data, will allow you to paste in data.
 This is basically the same as typing data in, and so it is appropriate if you are pasting a summary table, but is not a smart way to go if you have raw data.

 Approach 3: Importing a flat data file